refractionPOINT/lce_doc/docs/outputs.md

 Splunk provides you with a simple web interface to view and search the data.
 It has a paying enterprise version and a free tier.

 Below are manual steps to using Splunk with LimaCharlie data.
-But you can also use this [installation script](install_simple_splunk.sh) to install and configure a free version on a Debian/Ubuntu server automatically.
+You can also use this [installation script](install_simple_splunk.sh) to install and configure a free version on a Debian/Ubuntu server automatically.

 Because the LimaCharlie.io cloud needs to be able to reach your Splunk instance at all times to upload data, we recommend you create a virtual machine at a cloud provider like DigitalOcean, Amazon AWS or Google Cloud.

-Splunk is the visualization tool, but there are many ways you can use to get the data to Splunk.
+Splunk is the visualization tool, but there are many ways to get the data to Splunk.
 We will use SFTP as it is fairly simple and safe.

 1. Create your virtual machine, for example using [this DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet).
-1. Install Splunk, [here](https://medium.com/@smurf3r5/splunk-enterprise-on-digital-ocean-ubuntu-16-x-95c31c7e7e2c) is a quick tutotial on how to do that.
+1. Install Splunk, [here](https://medium.com/@smurf3r5/splunk-enterprise-on-digital-ocean-ubuntu-16-x-95c31c7e7e2c) is a quick tutorial on how to do that.
 1. Configure a write-only user and directory for SFTP using [this guide](https://www.digitalocean.com/community/tutorials/how-to-enable-sftp-without-shell-access-on-ubuntu-16-04).
-  1. We recommend using `PasswordAuthentication false` and to use RSA keys instead, but for ease you may simply set a password.
+  1. We recommend using `PasswordAuthentication false` and RSA keys instead, but for ease you may simply set a password.
 1. Edit the file `/opt/splunk/etc/apps/search/local/props.conf` and add the following lines:
     ```
     [limacharlie]